Sugarloaf (band): Name change and the Liberty years

-During 1970 and 1971, Sugarloaf had a heavy touring schedule that included appearances with The Who, Deep Purple, Eric Burdon & War and other popular acts of the time.
-On March 16, 1971 they performed at an after party for the 13th Annual Grammy Awards with Aretha Franklin, Three Dog Night and others.
+During 1970 and 1971, Sugarloaf had a heavy touring schedule that included appearances with the Who, Deep Purple, Eric Burdon & War, and other popular acts of the time.
+On March 16, 1971 they performed at an afterparty for the 13th Annual Grammy Awards with Aretha Franklin, Three Dog Night and others.

-The band became a sextet when they welcomed former Maul & The Kutups bassist Bobby Pickett (not the "Monster Mash" performer) on May 16, 1971 and six days later, they appeared on American Bandstand to play "Green Eyed Lady" and "Mother Nature's Wine".
+The band became a sextet when they welcomed former Maul & the Kutups bassist Bobby Pickett (not to be confused with the "Monster Mash" performer) on May 16, 1971 and six days later, they appeared on American Bandstand to play "Green Eyed Lady" and "Mother Nature's Wine".

 In 1972 Sugarloaf played on the single "I.O.I.O.", a cover of a Bee Gees song recorded by TV actor Butch Patrick that was produced by Frank Slay.

 Bob Yeazel and Bobby Pickett left Sugarloaf sometime in mid-1972.
-Pickett later went on to perform with Etta James, Gregg Allman, the rock group Detective and Cafe R&B. Yeazel stayed in music for a while playing in various bands, then took an eight-year break from performing before he once again began touring, writing songs and recording demos.
+Pickett later went on to perform with Etta James, Gregg Allman, Detective and Cafe R&B. After playing in various bands for a while, Yeazel took an eight-year break from performing before he once again began touring, writing songs and recording demos.

-And after a falling out with Corbetta, Bob Webber, Bob Raymond and Bob MacVittie departed the group as well by late 1972, leaving Corbetta with the rights to the Sugarloaf name.
+After a falling out with Corbetta, Bob Webber, Bob Raymond, and Bob MacVittie departed the group as well by late 1972, leaving Corbetta with the rights to the Sugarloaf name.